 During the school year, the Little Rock Nine endured verbal, emotional and physical abuse from white students.
 Melba Pattillo had acid thrown into her eyes, and Minnijean Brown was verbally confronted and abused.
 Although Gov. Faubus continued to fight against desegregation, the Little Rock Nine became symbols of hope in the struggle for integration.
 Ernest Green became the first African-American to graduate from Little Rock Central High.

 You can trace the steps of the Little Rock Nine by visiting Little Rock Central High, a still-functioning school and a designated National Historic Site.
-The building also includes a civil rights museum in partnership with the National Park, so you dive even deeper into the story of the Little Rock Nine.
+The building also includes a civil rights museum in partnership with the National Park Service, so you dive even deeper into the story of the Little Rock Nine.

 Next, drive past the Daisy Bates House, home of then-Arkansas NCAAP President Daisy Bates, which served as a command post for organizing the integration of Little Rock Central High School.
 It is not open to the public but private tours are available by reservation.